 The practice had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
+All staff had received training to levels appropriate to their roles.

 The practice had infection control procedures which reflected published guidance.

 The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.